-You are expected to complete assignments on time.
+- You are expected to complete assignments on time.
 Students submitting assignments late will lose 5% for each day (weekends and holidays included).
-NO assignment will be accepted after 7 days.

-- In order not to be considered late, assignments must be submitted by the due date mentioned on the syllabus. - You are expected to keep a back-up, hard copy of your assignment in case it is lost. - Students who cannot turn in the assignment on time, due to a reason beyond their control (e.g. illness, death, accident) may request special consideration by presenting the documentation to the INSTRUCTOR (see above section on missed tests and assignments). - DO NOT hand in or email your medical documents to the TA. - Late assignments should be submitted through course portal and NOT by email. - DO NOT send it to the department office staff or other instructors.
+NO assignment will be accepted after 7 days. - In order not to be considered late, assignments must be submitted by the due date mentioned on the syllabus. - You are expected to keep a back-up, hard copy of your assignment in case it is lost. - Students who cannot turn in the assignment on time, due to a reason beyond their control (e.g. illness, death, accident) may request special consideration by presenting the documentation to the INSTRUCTOR (see above section on missed tests and assignments). - Late assignments should be submitted through course site and NOT by email. - DO NOT send it to the department office staff or other instructors. - DO NOT drop it to the department Assignment Collection Box.